Air Force Falcons men's soccer

 The Air Force Falcons men's soccer program represents the United States Air Force Academy in all NCAA Division I men's college soccer competitions.
-Founded in 1956, the Falcons compete as associate members in the Western Athletic Conference through the 2025 season.
-After that season, the Falcons' primary athletic home of the Mountain West Conference (MW) will add men's soccer, with Air Force as one of the new league's inaugural members.
-They are coached by Doug Hill and Assistant Coach Chris Foster.
-Air Force plays their home matches at Cadet Soccer Stadium.
+The Falcons' first season was in 1956, two years after the Academy was established.
+As of the upcoming 2026 NCAA men's soccer season, the Falcons compete in their primary home of the Mountain West Conference, which is establishing a new men's soccer league.
+They had previously competed as affiliate members of the Western Athletic Conference since the 2013 season.
+They are coached by Greg Dalby, with Clint Long and Christian Madrigal as assistants.
+Air Force plays its home matches at Cadet Soccer Stadium.

 NCAA Tournament history

-The team has qualified for 14 NCAA Tournaments.
+The team has qualified for 14 NCAA tournaments.
 Their best performances came in 1968 and 1993, where they reached the quarterfinals.